iRynoh/laravel-vue-realtime-chat/README.md

 ## 👥 Demo Users

-Login with either of our friendly test users:
+Log in with either of our friendly test users:

 - 👨 John Doe
     - Email: john@example.com